rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 There should be one file for each language that the application supports - currently: English, Spanish and French.
 Only the english language page is entered in the kiosk.cfg file.

-***WARNING:  when creating species content, it is your responsibility to be sure you have legal permission to use all images, maps and text you incorporate.
+***WARNING:  when creating species page content, it is your responsibility to be sure you have legal permission to use all images, maps and text you incorporate.
 Be sure to give proper credit for anything you use.
 Most content taken from the web is protected by copyright or other terms of use.
 If you cant find and document a clear statement that you have the permission to use - don't use it.***